 As luck would have it, this particular outpost of indoor facilities was remarkably clean and block glass walls and windows let in copious amounts of cheerful noonday sunshine.
 My optimism was short-lived, however, as soon as I made the turn into the restroom stall area and discovered waiting for me the SECOND reason I despise rest areas — a gleaming row of four “standard sized” stainless steel restroom stalls with a single “special needs” stall on the end.

 For the record, so-called standard sized stalls were designed before the standard sized human bottom had expanded to its present dimensions.
-All over the news and internet is the cry that Americans are becoming more and more overweight and larger . . . public rest room designers apparently didn’t get the memo.
+All over the news and internet is the cry Americans are becoming more and more overweight and larger . . . public rest room designers apparently didn’t get the memo.

 Now don’t get me wrong.
 I am in no way laying claim to a standard sized sitter downer.
 In point of fact, I cannot boast of a single standard sized body part of any real consequence.
 As I have reiterated in this blog before, I am NOT a small man.
-I was born 10 pounds and 5 ounces and that was back in the day when such super-sized offspring were vastly rarer than they are today.
+I was born 10 pounds and 5 ounces back in the day when such super-sized offspring were vastly rarer than they are today.

 It’s safe to say I haven’t shrunk in the intervening years.

 Now those who know me are well-versed in my hatred of cell phones.
 To me they are invasions of my privacy and solitude and a general nuisance and if it were not for possible emergencies involving my family, I would throw mine into the nearest body of water.
 However, I always carry one into public restrooms with me to guard against the very real possibility of my becoming hopelessly lodged in the stall .
 At least with a phone near to hand, I can call *HP and order up some help.
-Wouldn’t you love to hear that call go out on the radio?
+Wouldn’t you love to hear such a call go out on the radio?
 “Car 54, we have an obese man trapped in a rest room stall in the rest area at mile marker 13, please meet the EMTs there to begin extraction with the Jaws of Life.”
 Sure, I’d be the laughing-stock of the aforementioned 6 O’Clock News, but at least I wouldn’t have to wait there until I starved down enough to stand on my own and walk out.

 But again, I digress.

 Now, some of the more astute of you will no doubt ask me why I didn’t just avail myself of the much larger “special needs” stall and save myself time, trouble, and stress.
 The answer lies in my fatalistic viewpoint.
-I know with absolute certainty that the moment I ever succumb to the spacious temptation of the “special needs” stall in all its roomy glory, a bus carrying the entire U.S. Army Paralympics Team will pull into the rest area and I will emerge from the SINGLE stall available to these heroes standing on my two wholly undamaged legs to face a group of our nation’s finest seated in stoic silence in their wheelchairs.
+I know with absolute certainty the moment I ever succumb to the spacious temptation of the “special needs” stall in all its roomy glory, a bus carrying the entire U.S. Army Paralympics Team will pull into the rest area and I will emerge from the SINGLE stall available to these heroes standing on my two wholly undamaged legs to face a group of our nation’s finest seated in stoic silence in their wheelchairs.
 NO THANK YOU!
 I have enough bad karma in my life without that little scene playing out.

 Love ya’ll!
 Restock the T.P. and keep those feet clean!